 A significant component of the Mayor and Council's "Priorities and Fundamental Focus" is the maintenance of the City's infrastructure, particularly the roads.
 The funding of Capital Projects is a fundamental financial tool that appropriates funds to maintain the assets of the City.
 As noted in the Operations section above, this funding has diminished significantly as resources have shifted to maintain the operational service levels of the City.

-In June of 2017, the Mayor and Council adopted a Transportation Utility Fee (T.U.F.) and created the Transportation Utility Fund, for the preservation, maintenance, and operations of the South cannot be used for the construction of new roads.
+In June of 2017, the Mayor and Council adopted a Transportation Utility Fee (T.U.F.) and created the Transportation Utility Fund, for the preservation, maintenance, and operations of the South Weber City owned public roads.
+In doing this, restricted funds for roads have been implemented without a property tax increase.
+The Transportation Utility Fee funds are restricted monies to be used for the sole purpose of the preservation, maintenance, and operations of South Weber City owned public roads.
+TUF fees cannot be used for the construction of new roads.
 Funds originating from the Transportation Utility Fee shall be expended in accordance with the priorities indicated in the South Weber City Streets Capital Facilities Plan, the current remaining service life of roads, and/or as directed by the South Weber City Council.
-Other sources of revenue in this fund are Proposition 1 Local Option Sales [Gas] Tax and a portion of Class 'C" Road funds.
+Other sources of revenue in this fund are Proposition 1 Local Option Sales [Gas] Tax and a portion of Class 'C' Road funds.
 These last two revenues are collected and allocated by the State of Utah.